What My Near-Death Experience Taught Me About the Body — And Why I Will Never See Illness the Same Way Again

 Not because I do not know what to say — but because what happened in San Francisco in 2016 exists at the edges of language.
 It belongs to a category of human experience that words approach but never fully contain.
 The mystics know this.
 The people who have been there know this.

-And yet — what I learned in those moments has become the clinical and spiritual foundation of everything I now do.
+And yet — what I learned in those moments has become the foundation of everything I now do.
 Every bioresonance scan I run.
 Every protocol I build.
 Every conversation I have with a client who has been dismissed, medicated, and told that what they are experiencing cannot be measured.

 So I am going to try.

-How I got there — the body that had been compensating for years
+What brought me to the threshold — the body that had been compensating for years

 By 2016 I had been sick for a long time — though I did not yet have the framework to understand what that meant.